 Tutorial: Deploy Docker containers to Azure App Service with Visual Studio Code

-This article walks you through the process of using Visual Studio Code to deploy a container image from a container registry to Azure App Service, all within Visual Studio Code.
+This article walks you through the process of using Visual Studio Code to deploy a container image from a container registry to Azure App Service.

 If you encounter issues with any of the steps in this tutorial, we'd love to hear the details.
-Use the I ran into an issue link at the end of each article to submit feedback.
+Use the This page feedback button at the end of each article.

 For a related demonstration video, see Django Apps in VS Code dev containers (youtube.com) from virtual PyCon 2020.